Dialogs

 Building Custom Dialogs

-- Click NEW to create a new Dialog.
-This opens up the Dialog Editor
+- Click New to create a new Custom Dialog.
+This opens up the dialog editor

 Main Tab

 The Main tab is used for setting the title and for controlling the look of the Custom Dialog.
-You can “Preview” it, decide whether you want the Dialog to appear as a Wizard (by checking the “Show as Wizard” checkbox), and how it appears on Custom Menus.
+You can “Preview” it, decide whether you want the Custom Dialog to appear as a wizard (by checking the “Show as Wizard” checkbox), and how it appears on Custom Menus.

 Controls Tab